Skip to main content

 Rate limits and lockouts

 Three independent controls protect the auth host.
-Any of them can trigger a 429 response with a wait field (seconds to back off).
+Any of them can trigger a 429 response; the Retry-After response header tells you how long to back off.

 SurfaceLimit